PBearson/ESP32_Remote_Attack_Tutorial/README.md

   <format string to inject '\0' into address 16>
   ```

   By placing the addresses at the beginning of the buffer, the format string attack will actually place those addresses onto the stack.
 The `<format string to inject...>` lines will reference the stack at different offsets, so by preemptively placing the addresses onto the stack, we can write to them.
 For example, `%6$hhn` will write data to the first address on the stack, `%7$hhn` will write to the second address, and so forth.
-There are methods to carefully control which data is written, which will be explained shortly.
+There are methods to carefully control what data is written, which will be explained shortly.
 Now the rest of this section will explain the `inject_payload.sh` script line by line.

   Line 3 sets the mosquitto_pub command prefix, which prepares our script to send a message to the "/topic/qos0" topic: